The Pros and Cons of an Off-Grid Solar System

 Despite the bigger initial costs of going off the grid, having a larger supply of renewable energy will save you money from month to month on utilities.
 The amount of cash you save will be different depending on where you live and what kind of solar energy system you own.
-On average, the typical off grid homeowner saves around 20 grand a month, for over 20 years in most states.
+On average, the typical off-grid homeowner saves around 20 grand a month, for over 20 years in most states.

 With net metering, you can also sell energy back to the electric company, although you need to be tied to the grid in one way or another.
-If you are looking to use your own energy, you will still want to have ties to your local energy company in order to transition from grid-tied to off the grid.
+If you are looking to use your own energy, you will still want to have ties to your local energy company in order to transition from grid-tied to off-the-grid.

 Con: Solar Is Pricier

-According to the best solar companies in Bakersfield, California, the initial costs alone can be intimidating, and one of the main reasons why homeowners stay on the grid.
+According to solar companies in Bakersfield, California, the initial costs alone can be intimidating, and one of the main reasons why homeowners stay on the grid.
 It costs less to buy a smaller solar system and still be partially dependent on the electric company.

 Pro: No Blackouts